shadow036/machine-learning-in-applications/README.md

 # Machine Learning in Applications Project : Detection of Anomalous Behaviour in Industrial Robot

 In this project, the capabilities of autoencoders on time-series anomaly detection (TAD) based on reconstruction cost will be studied with all its details.
+Latent size is determined as 10 for all the models to be able to observe the difference between model clearly.

 Objectives:
 * Implement an autoencoder model that has capacity to be able to generate same output with input.
 (Capacity: to have enough trainable parameters to handle reconstruction of time-series.)